Loading figure…

 Sign in to cast a vote.

 Daines opposes legalized abortion except to protect the life of the mother.
-He has stated that he considers himself pro-life and has sponsored legislation prohibiting abortion information at school health centers.
+He has stated that he considers himself pro-life and has supported measures to restrict abortion access.

 Daines opposes legalized abortion except to protect the life of the mother.
-He has stated that he considers himself pro-life and has sponsored legislation prohibiting abortion information at school health centers.
+He has stated that he considers himself pro-life and has supported measures to restrict abortion access.

 “I consider myself pro-life.
 (Sep 2012)”